Physics Quizzes

 Category: PRESSURE AND MOMENTS

-18. How does the distribution of mass affect the stability of an object?
+18. Which of the following factors affects the stability of an object?

 19 / 25